-If you claimed an Illinois investment tax credit in a prior year, on Form IL-477, Replacement Tax Investment Credits, and any of the property was disqualified within 48 months after being placed in service, you should use Schedule 4255 to compute the amount of recapture.
+If you claimed an Illinois investment tax credit in a prior year, on Form IL-477, Replacement Tax Investment Credits, and any of the property was disqualified within 48 months after being placed in service, you should use Illinois Schedule 4255 to compute the amount of recapture.
 Credit must be recaptured in the year the property became disqualified.

 Line 8 - Write the amount from Form IL-477, Part I, Line 9.
-Effective for tax years ending on or after August 17, 1997, you may make the election to pass through your replacement tax credits to your partners.
+You may make the election to pass through your replacement tax credits to your partners.
 If you are making this election, you must check the box provided next to the line and write "0" on this line.
 Once made, this election is irrevocable.
 Attach Form IL-477 to your Form IL-1065.